The Details

 What Does a 5-HTP Deficiency Appear as?
 5-HTP is made by our bodies and not a required part of the diet.

 Theoretically, 5–hydroxytryptophan (5-HTP) could contribute towards serotonin syndrome, a very rare condition associated with confusion, restlessness, and shivering/tremor/twitching.
 This warning came about because high-doses of parenteral (injected into the abdomen) 5-HTP can cause acute serotonin syndrome in rats.
 However, in humans, 5-HTP has never been clinically associated with serotonin syndrome.
-Two capsules of CalmNeeds® contains 200 mg of 5-HTP, which is the dose in many over-the-counter products.
+The full dose of CalmNeeds® includes 200 mg of 5-HTP.
 According to the US National Institute of Health TOXNET, 5-HTP has not been associated with serotonin syndrome or, based on many studies, any serious adverse events in humans.
 Severe serotonin syndrome is rare in humans (but common in rodents), and almost exclusively caused by an SSRI (selective serotonin reuptake inhibitor, e.g. citalopram, fluoxetine, sertraline) or an SNRI (serotonin-norepinephrine reuptake inhibitor, e.g. duloxetine, venlafaxine) coupled with an MAOI (monoamine oxide inhibitor, e.g. isocarboxazid, phenelzine) [PMID: 27692695].
 MAOI drugs are rarely prescribed today.
 Because serotonin syndrome may be more likely if one is also taking certain antidepressants, consult with your physician before taking CalmNeeds® if you are taking one of these classes of drugs, or if you are uncertain which class of drugs you are taking.

 Is There Any Laboratory Testing for 5-HTP Deficiency?
 Laboratory testing is not likely to be of clinical utility.

-5-HTP is added to CalmNeeds® due to its potential effects against anxiety, depression, and irritability, and to promote sleep.
+5-HTP is added to CalmNeeds® due to its potential effects against over-activity, irritability and to promote sleep*.

 Order CalmNeeds® Today